 The failure of the Vine platform to adapt to changing user and influencer preferences was undoubtedly the primary driving force behind its collapse.
 This may have stemmed from the platform’s overconfidence following its early successes or its almost unseen rate of growth.
 However, this dogmatism led to its demise.

 Have a Coordinated Gameplan

 One of the most frequently heard commentaries concerning the failure of Vine was its seeming lack of direction, especially concerning its leadership.
-This may have been due to several factors like poor leadership, lack of vision, and rapid growth without fully outlining the business model and value propositions of the service.
+This may have been due to several factors like poor leadership, lack of vision, and rapid growth without fully outlining the service’s business model and value propositions.
 A well-drawn-out business plan may have helped the company avoid many of these issues.